layoasaya/LITA_CLASS/README.md

 - Data Cleaning and Transformation
 Steps Taken: Document the data cleaning process—e.g., removing duplicates, handling missing values, and formatting inconsistencies.

-Tools: Use screenshots or code snippets to demonstrate the cleaning and transformation steps in Excel and SQL.
+Tools: Use screenshots or code snippets to demonstrate the cleaning and transformation steps in Excel and SQL and power bi.

 - Data Visualization and Insights